Testy/TestyTs/README.md

 ### Ignoring or focusing some tests

-You can ignore tests by adding an `x` before a test suite or a specific test decorator.
+You can ignore tests by adding an `X` before a test suite or a specific test decorator.
 Ignored tests will still show up in the test report, but they will be marked as ignored.

 ```ts
 @XTestSuite() // This test suite will be ignored